mayankshukla91/sangrahalayPrasaar/content/docs/Experimenting_Topics/Modelling_and_code_generation.md

 Here I intent to explore more on the tools available in open source domain and if they can generate atleast some basic usable code.

+Tools considered :
+- Scilab
+  - XCOS and its other tool chains

+Information :
+XCOS also supports direct interfaces for microchip ans STM controllers.

 Options available to me are as follows :

 There are **4 main folders for Hugo-based sites**: